unhueteb-org/MHC_DevSecOps/Labs/Module 1 - Creating a DevOps Pipeline Lab.md

 ##### Task 1 : Import Release Pipeline

 1. Start by creating an empty release pipeline.
+Make sure you save the pipeline once you have created it.
 Do not worry, this pipeline will not be used.
 Instead we will be importing a pipeline from a JSON file.